Zaki978/Project-Portfolio/README.md

 - Data Visualization in Tableau
 - Developing and Managing Databases in SQL
 - Introduction to Python
-- Computer Science I in C++
 - Modeling Analytics in Excel
-- Decision Support Systems in VBA
 - Management Business Application Development in Python
   - **Final Project:** Cooking Buddy App (details below)